Southwest to host annual STRUT: Guitar Festival

 “I try to say ‘yes’ a lot more than I say ‘no,'” LeMay said.

-At Lake Harriet Upper, Cuff’s program includes three guitar orchestras and three rock band classes.
-She said about 200 sixth-, seventh- and eighth-graders play guitar each week at the school.
+At Lake Harriet Upper, Cuff’s program includes three rock band classes, which includes about 200 sixth-, seventh- and eighth-graders playing guitar each week at the school as part of their grade-level guitar orchestra.
+Rock band/guitar orchestra students have additional opportunities to play and perform in small groups of their choice.

 Cuff began teaching guitar at Lake Harriet Upper after she and LeMay took a training class from the organization Little Kids Rock in March 2011.
 She said she created the first rock band class specifically for two students who were struggling.